 On wet days children will remain in their classrooms.
-Clear instructions must be given about appropriate behaviour and activities.
-Staff will take a break in turn, leaving their class in the care of another member of staff.
+Clear instructions must be given about appropriate behaviour and activities Staff will take a break in turn, leaving their class in the care of another member of staff- Phase Leaders to sort rotas.
 Each teacher should provide a box of 'wet break time' activities for children in classrooms.